jose011974/Python-Video-Downloader/README.md

 # Spoiling Media

-There are times where you don't want the person in question to see the file you have sent right away on Discrd.
+There are times where you don't want the person in question to see the file you have sent right away on Discord.
 Maybe its a picture of your sweet ride.
 This is where Spoiling comes in.
-The script will append "SPOILDER" to the prefix and allow you to send files automatically spoiled.
+The script will append "SPOILER" to the prefix and allow you to send files automatically spoiled.

 # Errors